Whapps/best-practices/code-review/README.md

 "By forcing someone else to review a piece of code you guarantee that at least two people understand it."

-"By getting someone else to provide feedback based on reading, rather than writing, the code you verify that the code is readable."
+"By getting someone else to provide feedback based on reading, rather than writing the code, you verify that the code is readable."

 "You increase the chances that someone will notice a bug before it manifests itself in production."